gerkey/ros1_external_use/README.md

 ### Install ROS message packages
 We don't supply binary packages of ROS for OSX, so we'll need to pull the source and build it.
-We'll use `rosinstall_generator` to dynamically generate a custom recipe to get the source for just the packages that we want.
+The source lives in multiple repositories, so we'll use `rosinstall_generator` to dynamically generate a custom recipe to get the source for just the packages that we want, at the right versions.
 ~~~
 # Make a place to work (could be anywhere)
 mkdir ~/ros1_ws